neowisard/k8s-taiga/README.md

-# k8s-taiga , kubernetes taiga deploy for GITLAB -CI and GITLAB regisrtry
+## k8s-taiga , kubernetes taiga deploy for GITLAB -CI and GITLAB regisrtry
 This code build and push containers to your regstry.
 It enables Google OAUTH2 login, or Gitlab OAUTH2, or public register with limited domains.

 Next step - use Helm to deploy this to your K8S.

-#make it in helm
+## Make it in helm
 helm install --dry-run --debug